24 Aug

 If you are concerned with the liability of a business structure, you might want to look into a limited company structure.
-With the help of our specialists and years of experience, we have devised this comprehensive guide to help you better understand what you are getting into if you have decided or planning to start your own limited company.
+With the help of our specialist accountants for limited companies with years of experience, we have devised this comprehensive guide to help you better understand what you are getting into if you have decided or planning to start your own limited company.

 Limited can mean a lot of things, both negative and positive.
-But when it comes to a limited company, it is called Limited due to the limited liability the company promises to its owners.
+However, when it comes to a limited company, it is called limited due to the limited liability the company promises to its owners.
 Being a separate legal entity apart from its owners, the owners do not take on the liability from the company.

 Before moving on, let us take a moment to understand what limited liability signifies.